EzioTheDeadPoet/SME-FT-/README.md

 1. Install the list with the install from file using the latest [Wabbajack](https://www.wabbajack.org) version.
 2. Go to your Skyrim Special Edition root directory.
 This is the same folder where SkyrimSE.exe is, depending on where you installed it following step **0.** (~~usually \"C:\Program Files (x86)\Steam\steamapps\common\Skyrim Special Edition\\"~~
 If you didn't follow the Guide which I highly advise against.)
 In there rename the `binkw64.dll` to `binkw64_.dll`.
-3. Open the Install Folder (MO2 folder), there navigate to Gamefolder Files.
+3. Open the Install Folder (MO2 folder), there navigate to Game Folder Files.
-4. Now put the Content of "Game Folder Files" into your Game Folder.
+4. Now put the Content of "Game Folder Files" into your Games installation folder.
 5. Locate the BethINI.exe in "...\\(name of the MO 2 folder)\tools\BethINI (ONLY LAUNCH WITH MO AND THE GAME CLOSED)" and run it with the game and MO2 closed.
 6. In there go to the Setup tab and point BethINI to your ModOrganizer.EXE.
 7. Select the SME(FT) Profile you intend to use in the INI Path section.